9oelM/emscripten-cplusplus-webpack-example/README.md

 ## `import` it and rock

 Now, just import it, `await` the promise and use it.
-Ah, and I won't explain Impure and Pure parts.
-It's just my thing.
-Anyway, this really gets it working.
+Ah, and if you are curious about Pure and Impure parts, it's another huge topic... to be explained for effective React.
+I won't explain it here.
+Just look at how wasm gets imported and used.

 ```ts
 import React, { useEffect, useState } from "react"